rjarry/ovs/Documentation/topics/dpdk/phy.rst

 Some control protocols are used to maintain link status between forwarding engines.
-In SDN environments, these packets share the same physical network than the user data traffic.
+In SDN environments, these packets share the same physical network with the user data traffic.

 When the system is not sized properly, the PMD threads may not be able to process all incoming traffic from the configured Rx queues.
 When a signaling